greenelab/meta-review/content/response-to-reviewers.md

 > Table 1. → You should add a WYSIWIG feature that is present in a number of platforms and important for a lot of non technical people.
 Same for inline comments and diff colorization.

-> Figure 1. → Maybe an horizontal layout would be be better (to suggest a timeline from left to right).
+> Figure 1. → Maybe an horizontal layout would be better (to suggest a timeline from left to right).
-The waves (symbolizing the content) could be probably replaced by straigth thick lines.
+The waves (symbolizing the content) could be probably replaced by straight thick lines.
 It took me a few seconds to realize this was meaning content.
 See for example https://swcarpentry.github.io/git-novice/01-basics/index.html